 This seemingly easy and straightforward question is extremely controversial due to international political alignments which makes it difficult to get a uniform answer.
 Geographically, Eastern Europe consists of countries on the eastern side of Europe.
 Eastern Europe, as a term, has a socioeconomic and geopolitical angle and even scholars from the region seem not to agree on a single definition.
-To better understand and conclude this question, it is important to look at the different opinions about Eastern Europe countries.
+To better understand and conclude this question, it is important to look at the different opinions about Eastern European countries.

 Definitions of Eastern Europe